temporalio/documentation/docs/content/what-is-a-workflow-definition.md

 import RelatedReadList from '../components/RelatedReadList.js'

 A Workflow Definition is the code that defines the constraints of a Workflow Execution.

-It is highly recommended that a Workflow Definition is written in a language with a corresponding Temporal SDK.
+We strongly recommend that you write a Workflow Definition in a language that has a corresponding Temporal SDK.

 <RelatedReadList
 readlist={[